-Netflix’s new Original Movie Like Father feels a bit like Kristen Bell’s family and Seth Rogen’s family were planning to take a cruise together and then halfway through that planning they decided to just make a movie about a woman accidentally going on a cruise with her dad, played by Kelsey Grammar.
-That way they all get to work (Seth’s wife Lauren Miller is the director and co-writer), get paid, still end up having gone on a cruise together (cue cruise shenanigans montage!), and say they met Frasier!
+Netflix’s new Original Movie Like Father feels a bit like Kristen Bell’s family and Seth Rogen’s family were planning to take a cruise together and then halfway through the planning they decided to just make a movie about a woman accidentally going on a cruise with her dad, played by Kelsey Grammar.
+That way they all get to work (Seth’s wife Lauren Miller is the director and co-writer), get paid, still end up having gone on a cruise together, and say they met Frasier!

 Either way, what they made is a pleasant, cute, if unspectacular exploration of the fraught father-daughter dynamic.